SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

 1. Go to <https://learn.inside.dtu.dk>.
 Go to this course.
 Find the recent message where there should be a download link and instructions on how to claim the $50 cloud credit.
 Please do not share the link anywhere as there are a limited amount of coupons.
-If you are not officially taking this course at DTU, Google gives $300 cloud credits whenever you signup with a new account.
+If you are not officially taking this course at DTU, Google gives $300 cloud credits whenever you sign up with a new account.
 NOTE that you need to provide a credit card for this so make sure to closely monitor your credit use so you do not end up spending more than the free credit.

-2. Login to the homepage of GCP.
+2. Log in to the homepage of GCP.
 It should look like this:

     <figure markdown>
     ![Image](../figures/gcp1.PNG){ width="800"  }